 As usage and access continues to increase, so will the challenges associated with performance delays and fees.
-Today, one in five organizations have had their business operations negatively impacted by performance/access delays of their cold storage tier.
+Today, 14% of Japan organizations have had their business operations negatively impacted by performance/access delays of their cold storage tier.

 Have your organization's business operations been negatively impacted by performance or data access delays of cold storage tiers?